Hack23/cia/SECURITY_ARCHITECTURE.md

-# 🔐 Citizen Intelligence Agency Security Architecture
+# 🛡️ Citizen Intelligence Agency Security Architecture

-This document outlines the comprehensive security architecture of the Citizen Intelligence Agency platform, detailing the authentication mechanisms, network security, data protection, AWS infrastructure security, compliance frameworks, and DevSecOps practices.
+This document outlines the comprehensive security architecture of the Citizen Intelligence Agency platform, detailing the authentication mechanisms, network security, data protection, AWS infrastructure, and compliance measures that safeguard the system and its data.

 ## 📚 Security Documentation Map